July 24, 2025

 Platinum Group Metal Processing

-Platinum Group Metals (PGMs) include six rare metals known for their exceptional physical and chemical properties, such as resistance to corrosion and oxidation, electrical conductivity, and catalytic activity.
-The most economically significant PGMs are platinum, palladium, and rhodium, while ruthenium, iridium, and osmium are less prevalent and less in demand .
+Platinum Group Metals (PGMs) comprise six rare metals known for their exceptional physical and chemical properties, including resistance to corrosion and oxidation, electrical conductivity, and catalytic activity.
+The most economically significant PGMs are platinum, palladium, and rhodium, while ruthenium, iridium, and osmium are less prevalent and less in demand.
 PGMs are in high demand across various sectors, including automotive, jewelry, industrial applications (such as the chemical, petroleum, dental, medical, and glass industries), and investment.
-The introduction of catalytic converters has notably increased PGM demand, especially for platinum and ruthenium .
+The introduction of catalytic converters has notably increased demand for PGM, especially for platinum and ruthenium.

 Regional and Mineralogical Aspects of PGM Production